like2000/PyHEADTAIL/README.md

   - Reorganisation of the longitudinal_impedance module
     - The impedance coming from and impedance table is assumed to be 0 for higher frequencies
     - The wake_calc in InputTable assumes that the wake begins at t=0
-    - The precalculation is done only if there is no acceleration, or if the slicing is done in 'tau'
+    - The precalculation is always done in InducedVoltageTime unless you use constant_charge slicing
    	  - The input parameters have been changed and the constructor reorganized accordingly

 - Normal (small changes that are not transparent, the example main files should be adapted accordingly):